-It is anticipated that initial notifications to the general public will be the responsibility of the Brainerd or Staples Police Departments, upon their receipt of this type of emergency situation occurring on Central Lakes College Property.
-However, it is recognized that any number of circumstances may cause this responsibility to fall to the President's Office or his or her designee, or the Central Lakes College Director of Marketing and Public Relations or his/her designee, or another designated office.
-Additional messages may be released as the incident or situation dictates and as time permits.
+It is anticipated that initial notifications to the general public will be the responsibility of the Brainerd or Staples Police Departments upon receiving this type of emergency occurring on Central Lakes College Property.
+However, it is recognized that circumstances may cause this responsibility to fall to the President's Office, designee, Central Lakes College Director of Marketing and Public Relations, their designee, or another designated office.
+Additional messages may be released as the incident or situation dictates and time permits.